TREASURIES-Yields soar on push in U.S. Congress for economic relief

 By Karen Pierog

-CHICAGO, Dec 1 (Reuters) - U.S. Treasury yields surged on Tuesday as a new push began in Congress to send federal aid to businesses and state and local governments slammed by the coronavirus pandemic.
+CHICAGO, Dec 1 (Reuters) - U.S. Treasury yields surged on Tuesday, propelled by a new push in Congress to send federal aid to businesses and state and local governments slammed by the coronavirus pandemic.

-The benchmark 10-year yield US10YT=RR was last up 7.7 basis points at 0.9194%, its highest level since mid-November, and the yield curve steepened.
+The benchmark 10-year yield US10YT=RR was last up 7.9 basis points at 0.9211%, after hitting a session high of 0.938%, its highest level since Nov.
+12. The most closely watched section of the yield curve steepened to its widest also since Nov.
+12.

+The inflation breakeven for 10-year Treasury Inflation Protected Securities (TIPS) US10YTIP=RR reached 1.824%, its highest level since May 2019.
+"It's really a story of fiscal stimulus hopes today," said Ben Jeffery, a strategist at BMO Capital Markets in New York.

-A bipartisan group of U.S. Senators and House of Representative members proposed a $908 billion relief bill that would fund measures through March 31.
+A bipartisan group of U.S. Senators and House of Representative members proposed a $908 billion relief bill.

-Guy LeBas, chief fixed income strategist at Janney Capital Management in Philadelphia, said increased expectations of a fiscal stimulus package during Congress' lame-duck session sparked a wave of selling on the long end of the yield curve.

-In Congressional testimony on Tuesday, U.S. Treasury Secretary Steven Mnuchin said he looks forward to reviewing the proposal, while urging an agreement on a plan that can be quickly passed.
+The news sent U.S. stocks up, a risk-on move that drove prices of safe-haven Treasuries down and yields higher.

+Meanwhile, U.S. Senate Majority Leader Mitch McConnell said he was circulating among his fellow Republicans a separate outline of a bill that the White House would accept.

+Jeffery said good news on the vaccine front, which lifted Wall Street, added to the sell-off in Treasuries, while the rise in the TIPS inflation breakeven signaled increasing inflation expectations.

+"This is sort of a manifestation of the optimism that this fiscal package combined with some version of a return to normal in the middle of next year is going to ultimately flow through to some pick up in inflation," he said.

-Treasury yields briefly retreated a touch after the Institute for Supply Management reported that U.S. manufacturing activity slowed in November.
+Treasury yields briefly retreated a touch earlier in the session after the Institute for Supply Management reported that U.S. manufacturing activity slowed in November.

 The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was last up 2.3 basis points at 0.1701%.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was last at 75.50 basis points, 6.60 basis points higher than Monday's close.
+The gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was last at 74.90 basis points, 6 basis points higher than Monday's close.

+Other parts of the yield curve also steepened.
+Closer to the belly, the three-month bill/five-year note spread closing at its widest since Nov.
+10 at 33.06 basis points, up more than 5 basis points.

 Price